Metal windmill pump gears on the salinas of South Caicos

 H.M.
 Queen Elizabeth II watching donkey races on South Caicos during her 1966 visit.

-South Caicos is one of the main inhabited islands in the Turks and Caicos, and part of the Caicos Islands archipelago.
-It’s the fourth most populated island in the country, and the seventh largest by land mass, with a collective area of 8.2 square miles (21 sq km).
+South Caicos is one of the main inhabited islands in the Turks and Caicos and is part of the Caicos Islands archipelago.
+It’s the fourth most populated island in the country, and the seventh largest by land mass, with a collective area of 8.2 square miles (21 km²).

 South Caicos is geographically the last island to the east in the Caicos Islands group.
 The terrain largely consists of low hills and dry bushland vegetation, with central saline wetlands and salt flats.

-Due to being bordered on the northern side by the uninhabited East Caicos, and separated from the Turks Islands by the twenty-mile wide Turks Island Passage on the other, South Caicos feels a bit more isolated than the rest of the country.
+Due to being bordered on the northern side by the uninhabited East Caicos, and separated from the Turks Islands by the 20-mile (32 km) wide Turks Island Passage on the other, South Caicos feels a bit more isolated than the rest of the country.
 See Where We're Located and History of the Turks and Caicos.

 Quick Facts